Managing Hardware Priorities

 Driver code that runs at IRQL > PASSIVE_LEVEL should execute as quickly as possible.
 The higher the IRQL at which a routine runs, the more important it is for good overall performance to tune that routine to execute as quickly as possible.
 For example, any driver that calls KeRaiseIrql should make the reciprocal call to KeLowerIrql as soon as it can.

-For more information about determining priorities, see the Scheduling, Thread Context, and IRQL white paper that is available on the Microsoft Windows Hardware Developer Central (WHDC) website.
+For more information about determining priorities, see the Scheduling, Thread Context, and IRQL white paper.